 3. Stay on Highway 45 which is four lane divided highway for approx 20 – 30 minutes.
 You continue past the Villagran exit.
 Then you see a hill off ahead to the right that has a ridge dipping towards the highway.
 Roughly where the ridge drops down is the turn.
 There are three exits within a mile.
 Ignore the first and second.
 The first leads north, the second is an abandoned ramp.
 The third is a right exit just after you go under the underpass.
 It is roughly 47 miles from SMA and is marked Morelia, Ixtapa.
 There is a toll booth as you enter.
 After the toll, you go south towards Morelia on Mex 43D.

-4. You now are on Highway 43D which is a new two lane road wide enough for passing.
+4. You now are on Highway 43D which is a two lane cuota road wide enough for passing.
 In four miles, you go through a toll booth labeled Entronque Valtierrilla but you do not pay a toll.
 Instead you pick up a ticket.
 At 79 miles there is an exit for Morelia libre.
 Do not take it.
 Stay on Morelia cuota.
 This is good road and you should make good speed on it.
 At 87 miles, you hit a tollbooth where you turn in your ticket and pay .
 By now you are about 1 hour 30 minutes from San Miguel.
 You continue towards Morelia, crossing Lake Cuitzeo on a long causeway.

 5. At the south end of the lake, the first exit is to San Augustin.
 Ignore it.
 You take the second exit as you go uphill.
 It is Mex 15 and marked to Guadalajara/ Patzcuaro.
-In 3 miles there is an exit for the brand new Autopista Cuitzeo/Patzcuaro.
+After 3 miles on it, there is an exit for the brand new Autopista Cuitzeo/Patzcuaro.
 It shaves 30 minutes off the drive time.
 If you take it, you immediately pay a toll.
 The road then goes up hill and wanders through open country.
 You will pay two more tolls.
 At one point, the road forks and a branch goes to Morelia.
 Don’t take it.
 Stay towards Patzcuaro.
 As you get close to Patzcuaro, there is another split with one marked towards Morelia and the other to Uruapan.
 Go towards Uruapan and you will bypass Patzcuaro on the backside.
 If you need gas, there is a Pemex on the Tucambaro / Patzcuaro exit on the backside.

 6. If for some reason, you want to go through Morelia, stay on 43D after you cross the big lake.
 At 113 miles you enter Morelia and it becomes more populated.
 There are two routes through; direct and via the periferico.
 To take the direct route, just aim ahead, you will wind through town and end up on the far side where the big box stores are located.
 You then go straight towards Patzcuaro and Highway 14.To take the periferico, you enter Morelia from the north and when you see a large green auditorium building on your left, get into your right lane.
 You will pass the Del Sol Hotel and the exit you want is just after this hotel, You take a right to get up on the periferico towards Quiroga/Patzcuaro/Highway 14 and proceed around Morelia for about 15- 25 minutes depending on traffic.
 The exit for the periferico – Patzcauro turn is easy to miss.
 If you pass the Costco you have gone too far.
 It is right before the road goes under an underpass and taxis park on the corner where you turn.
 Once you cross the railroad tracks on the periferico, the turn off for Highway 14 is about one mile farther, near the top of a hill.
 At 121 miles you take the right exit to Patzcuaro, which is Highway 14.
 Once you are out of Morelia, this turns into good highway.